 After that, the respondent was again taken to the green Nissan, which had “border police” written on it.
 After two hours of driving, he was changed into another green Nissan.
 Two officers were seated in that second car, also dressed up in the sage green uniform.
 The respondent and his friend spend another two hours driving in that car, first on paved and further on unpaved roads.

-The car parked around 3 pm, the officers told them “This is Serbia, keep walking from this way” by pointing on the road and gave them a bottle of water.
+The car parked around 3 PM, the officers told them “This is Serbia, keep walking from this way” by pointing on the road and gave them a bottle of water.
 It is not clear where the respondent and his friend were dropped, but it definitely was not Serbia as that is too far from Greece.
 It’s likely it was Greece or very close/in North Macedonia.
 They walked in the forest on an animal track, after 6 km they changed their destination, took the opposite way and walked back for around 7 km.
 They met someone on the way who told him that they are walking in Greece.
-The respondent kept on walking until a police car – a white Ford Van, one officer in civilian clothing was inside without balaclavas but a baton – came and caught them.
-That officer tried to hit the respondent and load him and his friend in the trunk.
+The respondent kept on walking until they were apprehended by one man in civilian clothes driving a white Ford van.
+This man tried to hit the respondent with baton and load him and his friend in the trunk.